Candidates should be able to troubleshoot networking issues on client hosts.

 Troubleshooting network problems

 When a network related problem is reported to you, you have to take a lot of steps to find out where the root cause of the problem is.
-For example if the report says "I can not open webpages", you have to start from checking if the network interface has an ip, it it is up, it the routing is OK and if the DNS works fine and if everything is OK, you have to try reaching a server on the Internet via
+For example, if the report says "I can not open webpages", you have to start from checking if the network interface has an ip, if it is up, its the routing is OK and if the DNS works fine and if everything is OK, you have to try reaching a server on the Internet via

 ping command and if you see any problems, you have to use

 traceroute to see where your traffic is going wrong.
 In this lesson, we will review these basic steps.

 As you already know,

 ip commands can be used to check the IP address of your interfaces.
 If a network card is going to work, it needs a correct IP address and netmask.
 Let me check my own computer to see it has an IP address: